Ameya64/Ameya64/README.md

 - ⚡ Fun fact: You have time, only that which you are willing to act in.
 Stay strong!

 ### P.S.
-Not all my projects are on Github.
+Not all my projects are public.
 Reach out to me for more :)